 Q. What is the inspiration behind An Ordinary Runner?

-Nitin: There were 2 main things that inspired the story.
+Nitin: Two main things inspired the story.

 - Secondly, in the past the sports movies I got to watch focused on real athletes (or drew an inspiration in some form), their challenges and accomplishments.
 When I thought of AOR’s script, I had an ordinary man in mind, his routine and the typical experiences many of us go through in day to day lives.
 In my humble opinion, what makes this story more interesting is the blend of his passion and routine; and the influence of running on various aspects of his life.

 Q. Does the story convey “If I can do it, anyone can”?
 Or did you want to inspire others to start running?